jbeninjaa/Jayven-Lupera/README.md

-# Jayven Lupera
+# Jayven Lupera's GitHub Portfolio

+Welcome to my GitHub portfolio!
 I am a Computer Science graduate from the University of the Philippines Visayas making my digital print, one line of code at a time.
-Here are some of my projects during and after my studies.
+This repository showcases various projects I’ve worked on, ranging from web scraping, and machine learning, to full-stack development during and after my studies.
+Feel free to explore my projects and reach out if you'd like to collaborate!

 ## Languages
 - Python